last updated July 1, 2023 for the 2023-2024 academic year

 - Represent only Union College (i.e., if I also hold a graduate or professional degree, do not conduct undergraduate interviews for both alma maters).

-- Understand that any information shared by the Office of Admissions is confidential.
+- Understand that any information shared by the Office of Admissions or by a student is confidential.
 I will practice discretion with personal information provided to me in this role.
 I will limit my contact with the student to duties relating to my role as a volunteer.

 The goal of an interview is to allow the student to share about their academic and extracurricular interests and to leave the interview with a positive impression of Union College.

-- Do not record or video the interview but feel free to take notes during the interview.
+- Do feel free to take notes during the interview but do not record or video the interview.

 - Do be open, positive, and encouraging.
 This should be a natural two-way conversation.
 Many of these students have little or no interview experience prior to this.
 Forgive missteps and encourage their professional growth.